OHIF/Viewers/platform/docs/docs/platform/services/config-point-service.md

         { value: 'ASMT', label: 'ASMT' },
         ...
 ```
-so the constant should be extracted to it's own file, but it is a fairly
+so the constant should be extracted to its own file, but it is a fairly
 simple list, so extracting it that way is fairly easy.
 A more complex example
 might be the columns displayed in the search page.
 These are directly
 referenced in the WorkList as bits of code that have both the configuration